What is porting a mortgage and how does it work?

 Is porting the same as remortgaging?

-Porting a mortgage isn’t the same thing as remortgaging your property.
+No, porting a mortgage isn’t the same thing as remortgaging your property.
 When you port your mortgage from one property to another, you must stick with the same lender, interest rates and terms (unless you borrow more money, in which case your lender may set a different rate and new terms for the additional borrowing).
 Whereas when you remortgage, however, your current mortgage deal ends and you switch to a brand new one.